 28 Places to Visit in Spain

-Spain is an incredible country to visit with stunning beaches and ever-changing countryside, including the mountains of the Basque area and open plains of Madrid.
+Spain is an incredible country to visit with stunning beaches and ever-changing countryside, including the mountains of the Basque area and the open plains of Madrid.
 Spain is large, so there are regional differences in culture, food, wine, and dialects.
-Never be in a hurry when you are exploring Spain, as the tiny little known places are the best and often, along with its people, make the greatest memories.
+Never be in a hurry when you are exploring Spain, as the tiny little-known places are the best and often, along with its people, make the greatest memories.

 28 Famous Places to Visit in Spain